WordPress/gutenberg/docs/designers-developers/developers/block-api/block-supports.md

 - Default value: null
 - Subproperties:
   - `background`: type `boolean`, default value `true`
+  - `duotone`: type `boolean`, `string`, `string[]`, or `object` (see [color.duotone](#color.duotone) for details), default value `false`
   - `gradients`: type `boolean`, default value `false`
   - `text`: type `boolean`, default value `true`

-This value signals that a block supports some of the CSS style properties related to color.
+This value signals that a block supports some of the properties related to color.
 When it does, the block editor will show UI controls for the user to set their values.

-The controls for background and text will source their colors from the `editor-color-palette` [theme support](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-color-palettes), while the gradient's from `editor-gradient-presets` [theme support](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-gradient-presets).
+The controls for background and text will source their colors from the `editor-color-palette` [theme support](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-color-palettes).
+Gradients are sourced from `editor-gradient-presets` [theme support](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-gradient-presets).
+Duotone presets are sourced from `color.duotone` in [theme.json](https://developer.wordpress.org/block-editor/developers/themes/theme-json/).

 Note that the `text` and `background` keys have a default value of `true`, so if the `color` property is present they'll also be considered enabled: